tabathadelane/critical-reactions/README.md

   - Add a blog section for the party's bard to share lavish tales from the road.

-  - Gather testimonials from previously satified customers to boast our ability.
+  - Gather testimonials from previously satisfied customers to boast our abilities.

-  - Provide an inquiry form so that prospective citizens in need can sumbit help requests at their convenience that the party can check from anywhere and follow-up with info on when they will be available to help.
+  - Provide an inquiry form so that prospective citizens in need can sumbit help requests at their convenience that the party can check from anywhere

 ***